Labrador Retrievers - Best Dog Food Guide For Non Working Labrador Retrievers

 FAQ: Labrador Retriever Care

+1. How long do Labradors live?
 Labradors typically live between 10 to 13 years, depending on diet, genetics, and lifestyle.

+2. How much food should I feed my Labrador?
 An average adult Labrador needs 2–3 cups of high-quality food per day, split into two meals.
 Always measure portions to prevent weight gain.